botkevin/tinygrad/docs/quickstart.md

 ## Extras

+### Accelerator Setup Instructions

+To set up your environment for using different accelerators with tinygrad, ensure you have the following dependencies installed:

+- For CUDA: Install the NVIDIA CUDA Toolkit and ensure your GPU drivers are up to date.
+- For OpenCL: Install the OpenCL SDK for your platform.
+- For Metal: Ensure you are on macOS and have the necessary development tools installed.

+### Performance Comparison Examples

+When using tinygrad with different accelerators, you may notice varying performance.
+Here are some examples:

+- **CPU vs. GPU**: Running the same model on a CPU may take significantly longer than on a GPU.
+For instance, training a model on a CPU might take several hours, while on a GPU it could take only minutes.
+- **CUDA vs. OpenCL**: Depending on the model and data, CUDA may outperform OpenCL in certain scenarios, especially with NVIDIA GPUs.

+### Backend-Specific Optimization Guides

+To optimize performance for each backend:

+- **CUDA**: Use cuDNN for optimized neural network operations.
+- **OpenCL**: Ensure that your kernels are optimized for the specific hardware you are using.
+- **Metal**: Leverage Metal Performance Shaders for enhanced performance on Apple devices.

+### Troubleshooting Common Accelerator Issues

+If you encounter issues while using accelerators, consider the following:

+- Ensure that your environment variables are set correctly for the chosen backend.
+- Check for compatibility issues between tinygrad and the installed accelerator libraries.
+- Review the logs for any error messages that can guide you in resolving the issue.

+### Leveraging Accelerator Features in Neural Networks

+When implementing neural networks, consider using features specific to your accelerator:

+- **CUDA**: Utilize tensor cores for mixed precision training.
+- **OpenCL**: Take advantage of local memory for faster data access.
+- **Metal**: Use the Metal API to optimize memory management and data transfer.

 ### JIT

 Additionally, it is possible to speed up the computation of certain neural networks by using the JIT.